-In Lidarr's web GUI, go to Settings -> General and enable advanced settings.
-Ensure that the "Bind Address" is set to *, as this makes Lidarr bind to all network interfaces on the host machine.
+- In Lidarr's web GUI, go to Settings -> General and enable advanced settings, then ensure that the "Bind Address" is set to

-(Windows): Ensure that Lidarr has been run as administrator at least once.
+- (Windows Only): Ensure that Lidarr has been run as administrator at least once

 In Lidarr's web GUI, go to Settings -> General and check the value of "URL Base".
 If you have nothing set, you can move on.
 If you do have a value set, please remember the set value as it will be necessary when setting the host within LunaSea.

 The host is a combination of multiple values found above:

 Combine all the values into the following format: